Vector04/pion2023/content/_index.md

 <br>

 Conventionally the two winning teams will win a ticket for the international physics olympiad: Physics League Across Numerous Countries for Kick-ass Students (PLANCKS).
-It will take place in Milan, Italy.
+It will take place in Dublin, Great Britain in April 2024.
 For more info about PLANCKS, please visit this [link](https://iaps.info/events/plancks/plancks-2023-in-milan/).

 <br>
 <br>